 World Kidney Day background

-World Kidney Day was established in 2006 and is held on the second Thursday of March each year
+World Kidney Day is held on the second Thursday of March each year

 World Kidney Day themes